aaseper/aaseper/README.md

 - 🌱 I’m currently learning GitHub Actions, AWS and Node.js

-- ⚡ Fun fact: I'm an open source freedom fighter, a lifelong learner and a productivity geek.
+- ⚡ Fun fact: I'm an open source freedom fighter, a lifelong learner and a productivity geek

 <br/>